Las Vegas shooting: Remembering the fallen

 "He is a guy that could always put a smile on your face ... after all the stuff he had been through," said David Harman, who founded a company that owns the Colorado gym where Roybal worked.

-Roybal, 28, worked at Crunch Fitness in Corona and Riverside, California, before he moved at the beginning of the year to help open franchises in Colorado Springs.
+Roybal, 28, worked at Crunch Fitness in Corona and Riverside, Calif., before he moved at the beginning of the year to help open franchises in Colorado Springs, Colo.

 Hannah Ahlers